|The Frankfurt-Tipp rating - Movie:|

-Content: For ten years Candice Renoir (Cécile Bois) has not worked as a policewoman anymore.
-She had quit her job to support her husband and go abroad with him.
-In return, he betrayed her and abandoned her.
-Now Candice, a single mother of four not exactly easy-care children, is trying to regain a foothold in her old profession.
+Content: For ten years, Candice Renoir (Cécile Bois) had not worked as a police officer.
+She had hung up her job to support her husband and go abroad with him.
+To thank him, he cheated on her and dumped her.
+Now Candice is trying to get back into her old job as a single mother of four not exactly low-maintenance kids.
 But that's easier said than done.
 Because a lot has changed in ten years.
 And Candice is not exactly welcomed with open arms by her new colleagues.
-Especially Capitaine Antoine Dumas (Raphaël Lenglet) can't take the blonde detective commissioner seriously with her slightly naïve appearance and her Barbie outfit and lets her feel it clearly.
-But it doesn't take long until Candice's very special flair and her ability to think outside the box teach her colleagues better.
-Behind the good facade is a tough, ingenious investigator, who not only solves some tricky cases, but also manages her family and her turbulent emotional world…
+Especially Capitaine Antoine Dumas (Raphaël Lenglet) can not take the blonde detective with her slightly naive appearance and her Barbie outfit seriously and lets her feel it clearly.
+But it doesn't take long before Candice's very special intuition and her ability to think outside the box prove her colleagues wrong.
+Behind the well-behaved façade is a tough, ingenious investigator who not only solves many a tricky case, but also manages her family and her turbulent emotional world.

-The harmonious interplay between the crime story and Renoir's turbulent private life also ensures that the entertainment value always remains at a very high level.
-Even if the wheel is not reinvented here, the series is simply fun and has an enormous addictive factor that is hard to avoid.
-If you like exciting, but also amusing crime food in front of a picturesque backdrop, you shouldn't miss this charming and extremely clever investigator.
+The coherent interplay between the crime story and a look at Renoir's turbulent personal life also ensures that the entertainment value always remains at a very high level.
+Even if the wheel is not reinvented here, so the series is simply fun and has an enormous addiction factor, which is difficult to escape.
+If you like exciting, but sometimes also amusing crime fare in a picturesque setting, you should not miss this charming and extremely cunning investigator.
 Absolutely worth seeing!

-image + sound: The image of the DVD presents itself in very warm colors and has a good to very good overall sharpness.
-Here and there there there are minor weaknesses in the detail display, which occur especially in darker moments.
-But the beautiful pictures of the small coastal town Sète compensate for some smaller weak points.
-The Dolby Digital 2.0 Mix lets the dialogues sound very powerful from the frontal area.
-Some small sound effects and ambient noises also provide some movement in the surround area, which is at least filled with life from time to time.
+Picture + Sound: The image of the DVD presents itself in very warm colors and shows a good to very good overall sharpness.
+There are minor weaknesses in detail here and there, especially in darker moments.
+However, the beautiful shots of the small coastal town of Sète make up for some minor weaknesses.
+The Dolby Digital 2.0 mix makes the dialogue sound very powerful from the front.
+However, some minor sound effects and ambient noises also add some movement to the surrounds, which are at least filled with life from time to time.
 Good!